 Also notable is that God doesn't use the media as a Propaganda Machine, as Nicolae Carpathia had when he owned the media.
 Dissenters in the Millennial Kingdom were allowed to have their say regardless of how much in error they really are in contesting God's Word.

-Thirdly, no mention of God setting up any "concentration camps" like Nicolae eventually did for the Jews among the prison populations outside Israel in the latter half of the Tribulation.
+Thirdly, no mention of God setting up any "concentration camps" for unbelievers during the Millennium like Nicolae eventually did for the Jews among the prison populations outside Israel in the latter half of the Tribulation.
+God in this series at least honors people's freedom and their decision to be saved or not before their 100th birthday rolls around.

 Not What It Looks Like: Chloe goes over to Buck's apartment and sees his Global Weekly office co-worker Alice outside it talking on the phone to her fiancee while delivering stuff to Buck's apartment.
 Chloe assumes from that that Buck is Alice's fiancee and was playing her for her affections all along.
 It takes a private talk between Buck and Chloe to straighten the whole matter out.